 A UPS store mailbox is just like the lockers at a post office, easy to use, with the convenience of opening the lock and picking up your mail and packages at a time that works best for you.

-UPS stores will always send you text notifications whenever a package comes in so that you can check them as soon as possible.
+UPS stores will always send you text notifications whenever a package comes in so you can check them as soon as possible.
 In addition, the stores offer 24-hour access, unlike a PO Box that only runs during business hours, making you miss some time-sensitive packages.

 Interestingly, your address from the UPS store can be used as a business address or a personal mailbox, depending on your needs.